mtikekar/notes/python-extension-build.md

 - [setuptools_dso](https://github.com/mdavidsaver/setuptools_dso) - provides an easy way to build libraries that aren't extensions (use-case 2).
 It will analyse the dependencies to set the right `rpath` flags.
 Unfortunately, it doesn't handle use-case 3, but it should be possible to add to it.
 It is also a relatively small module (600 lines over 2 files), so it can just be copied into your project to avoid the hassles of a build-time dependency.

 - CMake - has a FindPython feature. pybind11 also has CMake integration.
 See [polygames](https://github.com/facebookincubator/Polygames) for example.
+Getting pip install to work is a simple matter of calling `cmake` in `setup.py` like [so](https://github.com/pybind/cmake_example/blob/master/setup.py).

 - Make - in principle, you only need the compile and link flags from Python.
 You can do the rest yourself.
 See [this]( http://notes.secretsauce.net/notes/2017/11/14_python-extension-modules-without-setuptools-or-distutils.html) for example.
+Make can be integrated with pip in the same way as CMake above.

 - Conda - provides packages for compilers, make, cmake and many other system libraries which enables having a consistent build environment.
 I typically use conda for my development/test/build environment but build the package with pip.